 Everyone knows there isn’t a single date or celebration that make up the entirety of the holiday season.
 It’s the combination of most Americans favorite days such as Thanksgiving, Christmas, Hanukkah, and New Year’s back-to-back that helps make the fall and winter months truly come alive.

-While research shows nearly half of Americans rank Christmas Day as their favorite holiday out of the whole year, our study revealed more than 71 percent of men and women across the country think Jolly Ol’ St. Nick brings tidings of more than just good cheer – he could be delivering feelings of anxiety and depression too.
+While research shows nearly half of Americans rank Christmas Day as their favorite holiday out of the whole year, our study revealed more than 71 percent of men and women across the country think Jolly Ol’ St. Nick brings tidings of more than just good cheer – he could be delivering feelings of anxiety and depression too, along with other disorders such as seasonal affective disorder.
 While Christmas may have earned the top spot, more than 1 in 10 people we surveyed admitted it was all of the holidays combined that killed their festive vibe.

-At The Florida House Experience, a premier mental health and addiction treatment facility, we know how important your mental health is to general well-being.
+At The Florida House Experience, a South Florida depression treatment and anxiety treatment premier mental health and addiction treatment facility, we know how important your mental health is to general well-being.
 If you’re experiencing symptoms of anxiety or depression we’re here to help.
 Our goal is to help all of our patients find the individualized dream plan that works for their lives.
 Whether you’re looking for medication management, psychiatric services, or just to understand how medication might be able to affect your mental health, the Florida House Experience is here to help support you every step of the way.
+Consider treatment centers in Florida!
 Visit us online at FHERehab.com today to learn more.